Everyone needs time to relax and enjoy themselves, and traveling seems to fit the bill for practically anybody.

 Santa Catalina Island, commonly known as Catalina Island, is a small island off the coast of California, about 30 miles from the mainland.

 Getting there is straightforward.
-You can take a one-hour Catalina Express ferry from Long Beach or San Pedro to Avalon, or a helicopter if you get seasick and have cash to spend.
+You can take a one-hour Catalina Express ferry from Long Beach or San Pedro to Avalon, or a helicopter if you get seasick and have the cash to spend.